 'Remove Extra Characters' feature cleans audio tags out of extra spaces, text in brackets, improper punctuation characters, and digits at the start and end of tags.

-To unify appearance of text tags select them and choose 'Edit' > 'Change case'.
+To unify the appearance of text tags select them and choose 'Edit' > 'Change case'.

 Tag Editor can load album artworks from local folders and iTunes, or online databases automatically.
-To load artworks select corresponding cells, press Command+D shortcut and choose required options in 'Load Tags Advanced' window.
+To load artworks select corresponding cells, press Command+D shortcut, and choose required options in the 'Load Tags Advanced' window.

 To change album artworks manually, paste or drag an image in selected artwork cells.